 - If the retraining effort is the result of modifications in the workplace, deployment of new equipment, or changes in industrial laws and regulations, you should contact the concerned person.
 You’ll need information on what the changes are, how they are different, and how’d they affect employees and the workplace.
 The information would help you create new training material.

-- If the retraining program is a result of poor performance by an employee, or an outcome of a regulatory inspection; you’d want to know the comments of the inspection team, what changes have they suggested, and which training should the employee repeat.
+- If the retraining program is a result of poor performance by an employee or an outcome of a regulatory inspection, you’d want to know the comments of the inspection team, what changes they have suggested, and which training the employee should repeat.

-Create a new training group
+Create a new training group.

 Now that you understand the goal, it’s time to create a training group for the program.
 This training group would let you centralize all your course material, reduce the effort spent in emailing, and ease up the monitoring of the retraining program.
 It would help with record-keeping too.
-You’ll be able to file separate records for the retraining session, and if you maintain your records over the LMS, it would make it much easier to pull the training data.
+You’ll be able to file separate records for the retraining session, and if you maintain your records over the LMS, it will make it much easier to pull the training data.

-Do not forget to mark supervisors, if the training group has employees from multiple departments.
+Do not forget to mark supervisors if the training group has employees from multiple departments.

-Prepare the training material
+Prepare the training material.

-Assign employees to the retraining program
+Assign employees to the retraining program.

-Once you finish adding training courses, policies and documents to the group, it’s time to add the list of trainees to it.
+Once you finish adding training courses, policies, and documents to the group, it’s time to add the list of trainees to it.
 Consult the employee list supplied by the Human resource department for the purpose, and add the employees for the list to the group.

-Prepare the training schedule
+Prepare the training schedule.

-Define training due dates
+Define training due dates.

 Let’s prepare the training schedule.
-Consult the policy document or the audit-recommendations, (whichever triggered the retraining) for the date by which you need to complete the training.
+Consult the policy document or the audit recommendations (whichever triggered the retraining) for the date by which you need to complete the training.
 Contact all concerned supervisors/managers, and understand the availability of your trainees.
 Use the information to create a training schedule for the group.

 If the retraining effort is for one or two employees only, you may want to skip the above steps.
 An easier method would be to make individual course assignments for the employees.